sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Duration: 10 Minutes

 locking hybrid tables unlike standard tables uses row level locking for update operations.
-Row Level locking allows for concurrent updates on Independent Records.
+Row Level locking allows for concurrent updates on independent records.
 In this lab, we will test concurrent updates to different records.

 In order to test it we will run concurrent updates on two different records in the hybrid table ORDER_HEADER.
 We will use the main worksheet "Hybrid Table - QuickStart" we created in lab 0 and will create a new worksheet "Hybrid Table - QuickStart session 2" to simulate a new session.
 From the "Hybrid Table - QuickStart" worksheet we will start a new transaction using the [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin) statement, and run an update DML statement.
 Before running the [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit) transaction statement we will open "Hybrid Table - QuickStart session 2" worksheet and run another update DML statement. finally we will commit the open transaction.